-Using the Next-Best-Action approach, the Customer Decision Hub is able to identify the best moments for making a sale, providing a service, making a retention offer, or doing nothing at all (e.g. if nothing is relevant enough to warrant the customer's attention).
-Next-Best-Action is even able to select which offers are most likely to be accepted by the customer in a sales or retention situation.
-Next-Best-Action decisions are distributed, in real-time, to each of your real-time owned channels, such as web, mobile, and contact center.
-Through Pega Customer Decision Hub, Next-Best-Actions can also be distributed to real-time paid channels such as Google, YouTube, Facebook, LinkedIn and Instagram.
-Pega Customer Decision Hub also integrates with non-real time outbound channels such as data management platforms (DMPs) and email.
+Customer Decision Hub identifies the best moments to make a sale, provide a service, make a retention offer, inform about an offer, or do nothing at all (for example, if no offer is relevant enough to warrant the customer's attention).
+The system distributes next-bestaction decisions in real time to your channels, such as the web, mobile, and contact center.
+Pega Customer Decision Hub can also distribute next best actions to real-time paid channels such as Google, YouTube, Facebook, LinkedIn, and Instagram.
+Pega Customer Decision Hub also integrates with non-real-time outbound channels such as data management platforms (DMPs) and email.